-I started food journaling at the beginning of the year.
+I started food journaling this last year.
 I was on one of those New Year health kicks and wanted to start dieting and keeping track of my calories.
 A friend of mine introduced me to an app called MyPlate.
 It’s a food tracking app that helps you set goals for yourself.
 It not only tracks your calories, but also tracks your carbohydrates, protein and fat intake based on your goals.
 Sticking to it in the beginning was pretty easy, but fell off the wagon (like most new year resolutions do) around mid March.

 I still tried to eat healthy and regularly went to the gym, but it wasn’t until we started talking about a possible food journaling article for the magazine that I picked it back up again.
 I began taking the journaling seriously around the beginning of July.
 I’m 29-year- old, 5-foot-4, 140-pound female.
 My overall goal is to lose about 10-15 lbs.
 My weekly goal is to lose 1-2 pounds each week.
 After setting up my information in the app, I was given a guide to follow to achieve my goals.
 I have a 1,200 calorie allowance each day (it also accounts for calories burned once you log them).
 I am able to eat 40 grams of fat, 120 grams of carbs, and 90 grams of protein each day.
 In following this strict regimen, I found that there are both pros and cons to recording everything that you eat: